Archit327/AZ900-/Azure VMware solution.md

 - VMware vCenter server -> also known as virtual center, it is the central control point which provides a single pane of glass view across ESXi hosts.
 - VMware vSphere Client -> it is an interface just like RDP or putty which allows the user to remotely access the vCenter server.
 -

+## VMware HCX

+What is VMware HCX?
+VMware HCX is an application mobility platform basically it helps in moving the workload from one vCenter to another.
+In very basic terms HCX is tool for migrating the workloads.
+It simplifies application migration, workload rebalancing, and business continuity across data centers and clouds.
+VMware HCX enables high-performance, large-scale app mobility across VMware vSphere and non-vSphere cloud and on-premises environments to accelerate data center modernization and cloud transformation.

+Why VMware HCX?
+VMware HCX unlocks the potential of new environments based on vSphere by building an abstraction layer that links on-premises data centers and clouds.
+This hybrid interconnect tethers sites so networks can automatically stretch securely across sites, enabling seamless mobility of virtual machines (VMs).

+==Important== --> HCX doesnt support the migration of avs through VPN from onprem to avs.

 # Move on-premises VMware infrastructure to Azure VMWare Solution